 Application: pump that controls how much comes out.
 REALLY important for $50 shampoo.

-Feels: cooling tingle on scalp after use
+Feels: cooling tingle on the scalp after use

 Lather: not the greatest